Coronavirus: Big collapse of Chinese restaurants looms as customers stay away over virus fears

 On a Facebook food sharing page Lazy Susan, pictures and posts of empty Chinese restaurants are being shared.

-"Due to the lack of Chinese tourists at this time, the Auckland yum char scene is dead," one post said.
+"Due to the lack of Chinese tourists at this time, the Auckland yum cha scene is dead," one post said.

 "My dad goes out with one of his oldest mates every day for yum char and has reported patronage is down at his regular spot, Hees Garden, [which] has actually closed for two weeks because of it.
 Dad has branched out to other locations but says they've all been really quiet too."